graphicore/varla-varfo/explorations/calibrate/index.md

 ### Out of the Box

- * Board/tabletop games that integrate e.g. a tablet app could get creative here.
+ * Board/tabletop games that integrate e.g. a tablet app could get creative here, sometimes showing physical game elements (board, pieces) at actual size, or showing screen contents that relate to the physical sizes of those game elements.
  * Post-It note templates – imagine a wall of monitors with columns for Post-It notes.
 This could very much be a thing at companies like IBM who do "Design Thinking" corporate workshops, along with hundreds of